What are the Georgetown ACT scores? How about Georgetown SAT scores? Let’s take a closer look at Georgetown admissions and how to get into Georgetown.

 As I mentioned in the introduction to this article, Georgetown does not publish any GPA data for freshman applicants.
 This is because high schools really don’t have a uniform way of calculating GPA.

 However, GPA still matters.
 It’s difficult to get into a school as competitive as Georgetown without an unweighted high school GPA of at least 3.0.
-And 3.5 is more ideal, given Georgetown’s stats on class rank percentiles (seen in Table 1 of this article).
+And 3.5 is more ideal, given Georgetown’s stats on class rank percentiles (seen in Table 1 of this article; in addition, 85% of accepted students were in the top 10% of their class).
 If you have a different GPA, such as a weighted GPA, an honors GPA, etc., check with your high school guidance counselor for the unweighted equivalent.
 Also, be sure to use Magoosh’s handy GPA calculation tool as you track your grades.

 Interestingly, Georgetown does publish average GPA for transfer students.
 This makes sense since universities do calculate GPA in a uniform way, even though high schools don’t.
 If you’re already an undergrad and want to transfer to a Georgetown bachelor’s program, aim for a 3.85 or higher.
 According to the official Georgetown transfer student profile page, 3.85 is the average GPA of accepted Georgetown transfer students.